TharaVeera/Facial-Recognition-Website/README.md

 -facedataset.py - NOT used in main.py.
 It takes pictures and stores them without using the main website.
 Can be run separately. <br/>
 -facetraining.py - NOT used in main.py, but used as a cron job.
 Can be run separately to train over pictures. <br/>
 -haarcascade_frontalface_default - You will need this in your src folder to do any kind of facial detection/recogntion. <br/>
--linkedin.py- INCOMPLETE.
-NOT used in main.py Explores the default LinkedIn API.
-Don't use any github LinkedIn libraries; they don't work.<br/>
 -picCron.py - NOT used in main.py, but used as a cron job.
 This uploads references to pictures stored on computer to the database. <br/>
 -sendImages.sh - This is a shell script run on the pi.
 When the local website wants to begin livestream, it triggers serverListener.py to run. <br/>
 -serverListener.py - This must always be running on the pi to work.
 It listens for the local website to send a signal to start the livestream. <br/>